felipemattosv/landManager/README.md

 - 6: ORDER BY DATE OF LAST CLEANING (From dirtiest to cleanest)
 - 7: SEARCH FOR LAND BY ADDRESS
 - 8: GENERATE LAND REPORT
+- 9: SEARCH FOR TERRAIN BY REGISTRATION NUMBER